UNH Kick Butts

 The UNH Tobacco Memorial Wall will accept photos, videos, personal notes and photographed artwork submitted by UNH students, faculty and staff.

 Anyone in the UNH community may contribute to the wall.
 Please allow up to 5 days for your contribution to be included on the UNH Memorial Wall, which is online on Pinterest.
-If you have questions about your submission, please contact Melissa Garvey at (603) 862-3823 or by firstname.lastname@example.org.
+If you have questions or would like assistance with your submission, please contact Melissa Garvey at (603) 862-3823 or by email@example.com.

 Free Quit Kits